podinate/podinate/README.md

 A fast and easy way to get a project from development to prod, cli and OpenTofu-first

 ## Repo Structure
 We use a monorepo, each top level folder here represents a single service, or holds some shared libraries.
-In the `api` folder is our API definition, if updated generate the updated client and server packages with the script `./api/generate.sh`.
+In the `api` folder is our API definition, if updated generate the updated client and server packages with the script `make api-generate`.
 It will ask you for a sudo password so it can update some weird permission issues from running the generator inside a Docker container.

 ## Getting started with development